BarbaraAngelesOrtiz/Thermal-Visualization-and-Water-In-Wetlands-Script-/README.md

 ![Figura 0](https://user-images.githubusercontent.com/105976212/189240786-2bac29db-3056-4476-8ca7-b93c881e84ce.jpg)

 Here you can see in detail different critical points of February 16, 2022, being 1, 2 and 3 the main sources of fire.
 Script A is the one that indicates temperature and humidity of the wetlands, where the darker the red color, the higher the temperature.
-Script C indicates higher temperature with white color.
+Script C is a temperature impact analysis reference, this indicates higher temperature with white color.
+[4]

 ![aFig2_16-2-22](https://user-images.githubusercontent.com/105976212/189244008-1e9dc89c-1a8d-4bb5-a97c-894c9d0b13d2.png)